arir2001/projectfour/README.md

 - Link github repository
 - In settings of the app page, add Python and Nodes.js buildpacks
 - Config Vars was set to the appropriate Cloudinary Platform, the approrpiate data base set up by code institute, and the secret keys.
-- Deploy the branch, let the game build itself, and the launch.
+- Deploy the branch, and launch.

 ## Testing